joarreola/ETAMessages/README.md

     - Update semaphore.wait() from distantFuture to 5 sec.

+  - Uploading.swift - New
+  	Manage mobile mode behavior, with localUser and single packet

+  - Users.switf - New
+  	Knows user name and location info

   - Poll.swift
     Poll iCloud repo for content changes in remote-User's location record.